Narigo/blog/posts/drafts/tips-for-screen-capture-mac/tips-for-screen-capture-mac.md

 ffmpeg -i input.gif -filter:v "setpts=0.125*PTS" -r 60 output.gif
 ```

 This removes some frames instead of making the "show next image" faster but the result worked for me.
-Having a higher
-value for the framerate (120 instead of 60) did not help.
+You can try
+different PTS ("presentation time stamp") settings and different frame rates (`-r 60` means 60 frames per second as
+output).

 You can also use `ffmpeg` directly to convert `.mov` to `.gif` instead of using an online converter.
 Use the command: